Packaging, Toys & Waste

-Packaging plays an important role in reducing food waste and helping us serve hot and freshly prepared food quickly and safely to our customers.
-Our ambition is that the packaging and materials we use in our restaurants are part of a circular economy rather than becoming waste.
-Our packaging, toys and waste strategies help keep our communities clean, protect the planet for future generations and support our long-term business resilience.
+It is our vision that packaging and materials do not end up as waste in the environment.
+Our packaging, toys and waste strategies help keep communities clean, protect the planet for future generations and support our long-term business resilience.

-Our approach takes a comprehensive look at the footprint of our packaging and toys.
-This includes designing out waste and advancing material recovery and reuse throughout our value chain.
-We’re committed to advancing a circular economy – where we help keep materials in use rather than relying on new ones.
-We’re doing this by investing and engaging in strategic partnerships to address systemic challenges such as recycling infrastructure, demand for recycled content and development of new materials.
+We’re committed to advancing a circular economy – keeping materials in use rather than relying on new ones.
+To help us achieve this, we’re investing in strategic partnerships to address systemic challenges such as recycling infrastructure, demand for recycled content and development of new materials.

-- Eliminating unnecessary packaging and streamlining materials for easier recovery in addition to innovation for new materials, testing reusable solutions and creating opportunities for behavior change to reduce usage.
+- Eliminating unnecessary packaging and streamlining materials for easier recovery in addition to innovating new materials, testing reusable solutions and creating opportunities for behavior change to reduce usage.

-- Transitioning away from virgin fossil fuel-based plastics in our primary guest packaging to 100% renewable, recycled or certified sources by the end of 2025 and to drastically reduce virgin fossil-fuel based plastics in our Happy Meal toys.
+- Transitioning away from virgin fossil fuel-based plastics in our primary guest packaging to 100% renewable, recycled or certified sources1, 2 by the end of 2025 and drastically reducing plastics and transition to more sustainable materials in our Happy Meal toys around the globe.

 - Increasing the use of recycled materials throughout our System to drive global demand for recycled content – including in packaging, toys and design materials for restaurants and facilities.

 - Partnering to increase scale and impact of a circular economy approach to packaging and waste.
-By engaging in strategic partnerships with brands and nongovernmental organizations (NGOs), we can increase adoption of circularity across our industry.
+By engaging in strategic partnerships with brands, nongovernmental organizations (NGOs), local governments and policymakers, we can help increase adoption of practical circular solutions for our industry.

-For years, a key pillar of our packaging strategy has been to reduce the materials we use by lightweighting and optimizing our packaging.
+Our strategy is to use fewer materials and to optimize our packaging.
 We’ll accelerate our progress to reduce materials across our portfolio, redesigning some of our most iconic products to eliminate unnecessary packaging and increase opportunities for recovery.

-We continue to be a leader in the industry in sourcing materials responsibly and advancing new technologies to help us meet the challenges of today.
+We continue to be an industry leader in sourcing materials responsibly and advancing new technologies to help meet the challenges of today and tomorrow.
 We partner with our suppliers and other innovators, accelerating ideas through a rigorous development cycle to refine and deliver solutions against our stated goals.

-- New pressed certified paperboard cutlery technology launched in Ireland, replacing a portion of difficult-to-recycle plastic, and will be further rolled-out across the U.K. by 2023.
+- New pressed certified paperboard cutlery technology launched in the Republic of Ireland, replacing a portion of difficult-to-recycle plastic, will be rolled out across the U.K. by the end of 2023.

 While our goals focus on all packaging materials, our plastics strategy specifically focuses on: